bkbormes1/blake_bormes/README.md

 http://espn-fantasy-football-api.s3-website.us-east-2.amazonaws.com/

 # Notes
+Pipeline:
+Events-Stream-Queue-Store
-- create script (can be bash) to run kafka/pyspark set up in terminal
+- create script (can be bash) to run kafka/pyspark set up in terminal ('doing the jobs')
+- py scripts will GET data, filter into table, save to Hadoop
+- run script in terminal using 'exec spark, spark-submit'

+Query-Analysis
-- use notebook for visualizations and exploratory analysis
+- use notebook for visualizations and exploratory analysis (query side)

+Next Steps
 - limit columns for only what we want to use in analysis (scores, teams, betting info, other ideas?).
 Make our table queryable
 - we need to think about our 'research questions' - what will we use this pipeline for